BrockStech/TheLeagueFantasyFootball/Constitution.md

 * X amount will be determined year to year.

 ## Other
+* We will be moving to SLEEPER when available.
 * Draft pick trades – Can’t trade first or second round draft picks.
 * Teams will receive 1 point for a win and 0.5 points for scoring above the league median.
 * Standings tie breaker - record > points for > h2h
-* Matchup tie breaker - Starting player with the most fantasy points (h2h or league median)
+* Matchup tie breaker - Starting player with the most fantasy points (h2h or league median).
-* Schedule – 13th game will rotate each year based on final league standings (Opposing division).

 ### Collusion is prohibited!